+The Van Buren Head Start (VBHS) maintains a holistic approach toward providing high-quality health, oral health, mental health, and nutrition services.
 Staff will develop relationships with parents that encourage trust and respect.
 Maintain ongoing two-way communication between staff and parents in an appropriate cultural and linguistic manner.
-HDSS will play a pivotal role through a partnership with parents in the health and well being of their children, recognizing each family's uniqueness to include religious, cultural and linguistic differences.
+HDSS will play a pivotal role through a partnership with parents in the health and well-being of their children, recognizing 01/24 each family's uniqueness to include religious, cultural, and linguistic differences.
 The Health/Disability Services Specialist or appropriate staff will consult with parents immediately when new health problems are suspected or identified.
 Staff will educate parents/guardians about the purpose/need for procedures so that they are able to efficiently advocate for their child.
-Using the Parent Permission and Agreement Form, authorization will be obtained in advance from the parent/guardian or other person with legal authority for all health (medical, oral, mental) and developmental procedures administered through the program, by contract, agreement or staff.
-Written documentation for any refusal of authorization for health (medical, oral, mental) services will be maintained using the Merlin Health & Developmental Services Form.
-(UCHRA) (VBHS) will share with parents the policies for health emergencies that require rapid response on the part of staff or immediate medical attention during the orientation process.
+Using the Parent Permission and Agreement Form, authorization will be obtained in advance from the parent/guardian or other people with legal authority for all health (medical, oral, mental) and developmental procedures administered through the program, by contract, agreement, or staff.
+Written documentation for any refusal of authorization for health (medical, oral, mental) services will be maintained using the Parent Permission and Agreement Form.
+Van Buren County Head Start will share with parents the policies for health emergencies that require rapid response on the part of staff or immediate medical attention during the orientation process.
 A parent handbook is available at all times via the website www.ucvbheadstart.org or printed upon request.